gabriele-h/almapipo/README.md

 as it requires no parameters at all and provides information you will need in the future.
 It returns the number of left calls and adds info to a logger.

-**Note:** The function itself makes a call to /bibs/test and will be counted as an API call.
+**Note:** The function itself makes a call to /bibs/test and will be counted as an API call, possibly triggering your threshold-limits.

 ```python
 from almapipo import setup_rest